Nutingnon/text-to-sql-benchmark/README.md

 ### Prerequisites

 - the datasets that you wish to test on
-- The tool for evaluation: [test-suite-sql-eval](https://github.com/taoyds/test-suite-sql-eval)
+- The LLM model directory

 ### Installation
 I use python 3.11 to build this version.
 I guess it can be runnable after python $\geq$ 3.8